ADD CONDITION

 Drug Interactions

 It's important to have open conversations with your healthcare provider about any medications or tests you may be taking.
 While there are no specific drug interactions or laboratory test interactions noted for this medication, your healthcare provider can help ensure that everything you are taking works well together and is safe for you.
-Always share your complete list of medications and any lab tests you undergo, as this helps in managing your health effectively.
+Always share your complete list of medications and any recent lab tests to avoid any potential issues.
+Your health and safety should always come first.

 Storage and Handling